An Extension of the Athena++ Code Framework for Radiation-Magnetohydrodynamics in General Relativity Using a Finite-Solid-Angle Discretization: Tests

 The beam correctly moves along the photon sphere at $r = 3$, spreading as expected given the nonzero source size and opening angle.
 The duration of the simulation is chosen to correspond to half an orbit along the photon sphere, and indeed the middle of the beam travels $180^\circ$ around the black hole.
+Note that the conserved energy $-{R^t}_t$ increases toward the inner boundary of the simulation.
+This results from using non-horizon-penetrating coordinates, in which radiation energy can only asymptotically approach the horizon but never pass through it, causing the energy to grow with decreasing radius in steady state.

 Next, we launch a beam at an angle to the grid, still along the photon sphere.
 For this test, we use $64 \times 128$ cells in angular coordinates, covering $[\pi / 4,\, 3 \pi / 4] \times [-\pi / 2,\, +\pi / 2]$.
 In the radial direction, we have $5$ cells logarithmically spaced from approximately $2.896$ to $3.108$, again resulting in equal aspect ratios.
 We use a spherical tetrad ($\nh^\threeh$ in the $\theta$-direction, $\nh^\oneh$ in the $\phi$-direction) with $16 \times 32$ angles.
 The source and beam centers are set such that after one-eighth of an orbit the beam will cross the midplane at a $30^\circ$ angle.
 The source has a proper radius of $1/4$, and the beam has a half-opening angle of $15^\circ$.
 Here we use $\dd\Ih / \dd t = 8$.
 The result at $t = 3 \sqrt{3} \pi / 2$ (a quarter orbit) is shown in Figure~\ref{fig:schwarzschild_inclined_beam}.